 Huawei P40 Pro: Reliance on processing produces a painted look to zoom images.
 Significantly worse quality than the main sensor.
 Looks best at 5x.

 OnePlus 8 Pro: Poor at 2x, but reasonably good zoom between 3x and 5x.
-Heavy reliance on sharpening to increase perception of detail.
+Heavy reliance on sharpening to increase the perception of detail.

 Fitting it all in with wide-angles